The Mindful Parenting & Community Project Members

 We are listed on the UK Mindfulness Network for recognised practitioners.

-MPCP is made up of both full members and associate members.
+MPCP is made up of Directors and Teachers.

 In April 2016 we organised a Mindful Parenting and Community Conference in Bristol, raising awareness of the benefits of Mindful Parenting for families, schools and wider community.

-Since 2016 have successfully won grants (Awards for All and Oxford Mindfulness Centre) to deliver Mindfulness for Parents Courses to vulnerable parents who would not be able to access it normally.
+Since 2016 have successfully won grants (Awards for All and Oxford Mindfulness Centre and Quartet Community Foundation) to deliver Mindfulness for Parents Courses to vulnerable parents who would not be able to access it normally.
 In 2017, 2018 and 2019 we presented our findings at Bangor University and the Oxford Mindfulness Centre.